WHEN THE GAS COMPANY COMES A CUTTIN’

 Concerned about damage to the pipeline’s protective coating by tree roots, maintaining a clear line of sight along the pipeline, and preventing any delays in reaching the pipeline in an emergency, Transco tried to remove the 19 trees above the pipeline as part of a larger effort to remove trees above all of its pipelines in the area.
 The residents sued for a temporary restraining order enjoining Transco from removing the trees.
 Transco argued it had an absolute legal right to remove the trees under the right-of-way easement.
 Plaintiffs argued there was a genuine issue of material fact whether the trees endangered the pipeline, and whether their removal was reasonably necessary for Transco’s enjoyment of its easement right.
 No evidence was adduced that the tree roots were currently damaging the pipeline but there was evidence of potential harm.

-A 2004 investigation revealed metal losses in the pope walls ranging from 6% to 15% at various locations along Timber Road.
+A 2004 investigation revealed metal losses in the pipe walls ranging from 6% to 15% at various locations along Timber Road.
 Additional testing in 2005 uncovered pipeline coating defects or interruptions at some of the same locations where the metal anomalies were discovered, but neither inspection definitively determined that tree roots were the cause of the damage.
 Finding that Transco need not wait for actual damage to its pipeline before exercising its express easement rights, the judge concluded, “the record indicates that tree roots may damage the protective coating of the pipeline …. [and][f]urther, efforts to keep the protective coating of the pipe intact [are] part of the necessary maintenance program for a pipeline.”
 The judge also reasoned that while the pipeline’s path is marked with yellow markers, the presence of the trees detracts from the area’s appearance as a right of way and may lead to third party interference with the pipeline, one of the biggest causes of pipeline accidents.
 The court granted summary judgment for Transco and the plaintiffs appealed.

 Held: Transco had the right to remove the trees.
 The Court said the primary rule of construction is that the intent of the conveyor is normally determined by the language of the conveyance read as an entirety and in the light of the surrounding circumstances.
 Here, the easement plainly and expressly gave Transco the right to remove trees when they may endanger or interfere with the construction, operation or maintenance of the pipeline.
 The language specifically stated the grantee had “the right from time to time to keep said right of way free from trees, undergrowth and all other obstructions that may endanger or interfere with the construction, operation and maintenance of Grantee’s pipe lines….”
 The easement also clearly gave Transco the right to remove trees if they interfere with Transco’s immediate access to the right of way.
 The plain language of the easement gave Transco the express right to remove trees and did not require actual damage to or interference with pipeline operations before the trees get cut.
 The easement permitted preventive action to avoid potential harm, disruption or interference with the operator’s pipeline.